 Charter public schools change lives.
 Here’s how.

-In Illinois, nine schools are authorized by the Illinois State Charter School Commission.* Six are located in Chicago.
+In Illinois, twelve schools are authorized by the Illinois State Charter School Commission.* Eight are located in Chicago.

 *The Illinois State Charter School Commission ensures that skilled educators and community members can open new charter public schools.
 As an independent body, the Commission provides non-regulatory guidance for charter schools to file an appeal if a proposal is denied, a charter is revoked prior to end of term, or denied renewal.
 An appeal to the Commission is a legal proceeding.
 Learn more about the Commission and get facts with the Illinois State Board of Education.